-How to remove automotive stains from your driveway or garage
+How to remove oil & automotive stains from concrete

-Regardless of whether a spot is new or old, follow these steps to help remove automotive stains from your paved driveway or uncoated concrete garage floor.
+Regardless of whether a spot is new or old, follow these steps to help remove oil or other automotive stains from your paved driveway or uncoated concrete garage floor.

 How to remove oil stains

 Oil can leave a dark stain on pavement, but you may be able to clean even stubborn spots out of your driveway.
 Good Housekeeping suggests following these steps to get oil stains out of your driveway or garage floor:

 - If the spill is still wet, cover the stain with clay cat litter, sand, cornmeal, cornstarch or baking soda.
 This will help absorb the oil before it soaks into the cement.